How to use blogdown in 2024

 - Pull the latest changes from the remote repository.
 I personally use the

-pane in RStudio to do this. - Start Hugo server by
+Gitpane in RStudio to do this. - Start Hugo server by

-. - Edit existing files or add a new post.
+blogdown::serve_site(), then view site in RStudioviewer. - Edit existing files or add a new post.

 - The RStudio viewer pane will automatically update when saving the file.
 Take a look at the changes to make sure everything looks good.